xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 * In a low-tension narrative, there exists a band `[0, epsilon_code]` such that for all sufficiently large `k`, `Tension_Code_k(m_obs)` remains inside this band.

 * In a high-tension narrative, there exists `delta_code > 0` such that for all sufficiently large `k`, `Tension_Code_k(m_obs) >= delta_code`.

-This prevents us from hiding tension behavior inside the choice of resolution.
+This prevents us from hiding tension behavior inside the choice of resolution or library size.

 ---